blahajjessie/13s-wiki/usage/files_dirs.md

 ## `mv`

 given a file (or folder) and a destination, it moves the file to the destination.
 `mv` can also be used to rename a file!
-If we moe a file to the same location, but with a different name, it is the same as renaming it.
+If we move a file to the same location, but with a different name, it is the same as renaming it.
 We can do this using `mv <oldname> <newname>`

 ## `vim`